Claritas

 Who needs to know this?

-Those liable to UK tax who know or suspect that they may not have correctly declared their income and gains to HMRC ought to consider making a voluntary disclosure to HMRC.
+Those liable to UK tax who know or suspect that they may not have correctly declared their income and gains to HMRC should give serious consideration to making a voluntary disclosure to HMRC.

-We assist taxpayers directly with the preparation and submission of disclosures to HMRC or we work alongside accountants and other advisers allowing them to enhance the service that they offer their clients.
+We have partnered with Markel Tax who can assist with the preparation and submission of disclosures to HMRC either directly with individuals or via their accountants and other advisers allowing them to enhance the service that they offer their clients.

-Voluntary disclosures are made before any prompt is received from HMRC.
+Voluntary disclosures are made before any prompt, usually by way of a “nudge letter”, is received from HMRC.
 However, they are often prompted by either:

-• Increased tax transparency through global agreements such as the Common Reporting Standard and an awareness that HMRC are due to receive details of sources of undeclared income or gains; or
+• Increased tax transparency through global agreements such as the Common Reporting Standard and an awareness that HMRC are due to receive details of sources of undeclared income or gains

 Why is it important?

 Making a voluntary disclosure to HMRC allows the taxpayer, via their adviser, to take control of the issue before any investigation by HMRC.
-Any penalties will be charged at a lower rate, as going forward voluntarily, demonstrates cooperation.
+Any penalties will be charged at a lower rate resulting in a better financial outcome than an approach from HMRC.

 What are the advantages of seeking specialist support?